You’re in a relationship where there is a history of Family Violence and you are not sure if you should Mediator or not.

 The other party is often restricted from seeing their children and is wanting to resolve the dispute as quickly as possible to allow access to their children again.

-Both parties often feel powerless in the situation and Mediation offers the safe, impartial, confidential space to discuss and resolve issues.
+Both parties often feel powerless in the situation and Mediation offers a safe, impartial, confidential space to discuss and resolve issues.

 Here are 13 things you should consider:

 - Most IVO’s have an exception for Counselling and Mediation, so mediation is often possible.